Shahzad-zai/Hellow-World/README.md

 # Hellow-World
-This my first Git Repository.
+This is my first Git Repository.
+Author - Shahzad Zai